Spend a day in Hartland village

-Spend time in the artisans workshops and galleries including: the world renowned Springfield Pottery run by Philip and Frannie Leach; the White Hare Studio~Gallery home to Clive and Caroline Brocklehurst offering unique gifts, watercolours, prints, jewellery, cards and more; Merlyn Chesterman's gallery at 2 Harton Manor, offering woodcuts and monoprints inspired by the sea and cliffs; The No.39 Pottery where you can buy beautiful domestic stoneware or join in a class or workshop; James Morley designs and creates exceptional furniture and Rob Seymour's Shoreline Photography to buy orignial photographs and prints inspired by the coast and countryside.
+Spend time in the artisans workshops and galleries including: the world renowned Springfield Pottery run by Philip and Frannie Leach; the White Hare Studio~Gallery home to Clive and Caroline Brocklehurst offering unique gifts, watercolours, prints, jewellery, cards and more; Merlyn Chesterman's gallery at 2 Harton Manor, offering woodcuts and monoprints inspired by the sea and cliffs; The No.39 Pottery where you can buy beautiful domestic stoneware or join in a class or workshop; Rob Seymour's Shoreline Photography to buy orignial photographs and prints inspired by the coast and countryside.
 Look out also for the annual art trek, when local artists and artisans right across North Devon open up their studios to visitors for two weeks in the summer, the seasonal art & craft fairs in the Parish Hall and also regular open studio events - especially at Christmas.

 Take a refreshing break in the Old Bakery Coffee Shop, sited in the old village bakery, serving delicious coffees and drinks, locally sourced breakfasts, lunches and wonderful homemade cakes.
 Or, on mornings when the sign is out in the carpark, take morning coffee or tea at the Church Rooms Coffee Shop for delicious home made cakes, cream teas and coffee (most summer mornings and Tues and Fri in the winter).

 Alternatively relax in one of the village's four hostelries including the very friendly Kings Arms, with its large, sheltered, sunny garden with childens' play area.
 You can enjoy local ales, coffees, great pub food using local produce or sample one of their 35 gins!.